Fluctuations of the front in a one-dimensional model for the spread of an infection: Estimates on the renewal structure

-In the following proofs, an additional parameter $\beta$ is used.
+Let us recapitulate the list of parameters encountered so far: $D_R=D_B>0$ is the common jump rate of red and blue particles, $\rho>0$ is the average number of particles per site in the initial Poisson distribution of particles, $\theta>0$ is a parameter characterizing the space $\S_{\theta}$ of particle configurations we work with, $\alpha> 0$ is the slope of space--time lines involved in the definition of the renewal structure, $\mathscr{C}$ and $L$ are two additional integer parameters involved in the definition of $S_n$ and $D_n$ given above.
+While $D_R=D_B$ and $\rho$ are fixed parameters of the model, $\theta, \alpha, \mathscr{C}, L$ can be chosen at our convenience.
+One more parameter $\beta>0$ will play a role in the following proofs.

 Here are the assumptions on the various parameters that we assume to hold throughout the sequel:

+where $C_2>0$ is defined in Proposition~\ref{p:ballistique-dessous-KS}, which is adapted from \cite{KesSid}.
 Such a choice of parameters is always possible by choosing first $\alpha$ and $\beta$, then $\theta$ close enough to zero, using the fact that $\cosh(\theta)=1+o(\theta)$ when $\theta$ goes to zero.
-In addition to \eqref{e:constraints-param}, we shall have to assume that $\mathscr{C}$ is large enough, and also that $L$ is large enough (depending on $\mathscr{C}$).
+In addition to (\ref{e:constraints-param}), we shall have to assume that $\mathscr{C}$ is large enough, and also that $L$ is large enough (depending on $\mathscr{C}$).
 These assumptions on $\mathscr{C}$ and/or $L$ will always be made explicit in the sequel.

-We now explain our convention for constants: what we call constants in the rest of this section may depend on $\rho, \alpha, \beta, \theta$, but, unless otherwise mentioned, not on $\mathscr{C}$ or $L$.
-As a rule, we use $c_1,c_2,\ldots$ to denote constants whose range of validity extends throughout the section, and are used in the statement of Propositions or Lemmas.
+We now explain our convention for constants: what we call constants in the rest of this section may depend on $\rho, \alpha, \beta, \theta$, but unless otherwise mentioned, not on $\mathscr{C}$ or $L$.
+As a rule, we use $c_1,c_2,\ldots$ to denote constants whose range of validity extends throughout the section, and are used in the statement of propositions or lemmas.
 On the other hand, we use $d_1,d_2,\ldots$ to denote constants that are purely local to proofs.